Working with the Department for Education ISC is gathering information about successful partnerships and providing details of what works best.

 Schools Together Group

 This is a group for those in schools (both state and independent, primary and secondary) responsible for running partnerships.
 The Group plans to organize termly meetings based on themes of interest to partnership coordinators, such as measuring outcomes and funding models.
-More information about this is here.
+More information about the group.

 “The excellent work that King’s College School leads with seven partner schools is a great example of the strong partnerships that exist between many independent and state schools.
 It means students and teachers from both sectors learn from each other – and it is extremely beneficial all round.”
 Lord Nash, Schools Minister.